 Using the pressure cooker makes collards tender without cooking for hours.

 - 1-2 bunches collard greens (as much as your pressure cooker will hold)

 - 1 large onion , peeled and cut into thin rings

 - 2 tablespoons water

 - 1 generous pinch red pepper flakes

 Cut off the stems of the collard greens, removing any part of the central stem that seems tough.
 Stack 2 or 3 leaves on top of each other, roll them up so that they form a long tube, and cut them into thin strands:

 Repeat with all the collards.

-Spray the bottom of the pressure cooker lightly with olive oil and heat.
+Heat the pressure cooker (use the Sauté button on the Instant Pot).
 Add the onions and 2 tablespoons water and cook, stirring, until the water evaporates.
 Keep cooking and stirring until the onions start to brown.
 Add the garlic and red pepper flakes, and cook for 1 more minute.

 Stir in the collard greens, add the 1 cup of water, and seal the cooker.
-Bring to high pressure and then reduce heat to keep the cooker at high pressure for 3 minutes.
+Bring to high pressure (use the Manual button on the Instant Pot) and cook at high pressure for 3 minutes.
 (If you are using small, baby collards, cook at high pressure for only 1 minute.)
 Remove from heat and use a quick-release method to reduce the pressure.
 Check the collards for tenderness; if they’re still tough, put them back on the heat, but don’t seal the cooker.
 Cook until tender.
-Salt, if desired, and serve (using a slotted spoon) with additional red pepper flakes.
+Salt, if desired, with smoked salt and serve (using a slotted spoon) with additional red pepper flakes.